No products in the cart.

-Early to bed is defined as before 11 pm and Early to rise as before 6.30 am, and the time you go to bed has little impact on your health, wisdom, and wealth.
+We all appreciate people who wake up early, “the early morning birds,” as it is established with man’s health and wealth, but we still don’t have any clue this is a myth or truth.
+Early to bed and early to rise is defined as before 11 pm and 6.30 am simultaneously, and the time you go to bed has little impact on your health, wisdom, and wealth.

 While some of us are natural night owls, those who are more alert later at night, while others are early birds and prefer an earlier start to the day.

 The most important thing is that when you do go to bed, you should get the right amount of sleep, especially the adults who need to sleep between seven to nine hours a night.

 If you wake up in the early morning, then try to go to bed early the night before to fix back your sleep hours.
 It is best to follow a routine and go to bed at a similar time every night, as this helps you prepare mentally for sleep.

 Truth or Myth?
 Do you know?